 Are you thinking about switching from the SAT to the ACT?

-While the tests have become much more similar in the past 5 years, there are still a few key differences you need to know about before diving into your first ACT test.
+While the tests have become much more similar in the past 5 years, there are still a few key differences you need to know about before switching from the SAT and diving into your first ACT test.

 Just like the SAT, the ACT is a nationally-recognized college admissions test accepted by all US universities.
 And since the 2016 redesign of the SAT, the tests have many similarities and only a few differences.